Showing posts sorted by relevance for query Noose. Sort by date Show all posts

 The author Rebecca West (1892–1983) covered the trial as a journalist and wrote some vivid thumbnail sketches, noting: "Hess was noticeable because he was so plainly mad: so plainly mad that it seemed shameful that he should be tried.
 His skin was ashen and he had that odd faculty, peculiar to lunatics, of falling into strained positions which no normal person could maintain for more than a few minutes, and staying fixed in contortion for hours.
 He had the classless air characteristic of asylum inmates; evidently his distracted personality had torn up all clues to his past.
 He looked as if his mind had no surface, as if every part of it had been blasted away except the depth where the nightmares live."

 The strangest case in so many ways was that of Rudolf Hess (1894–1987; Nazi Deputy Führer 1933-1941).
 Before the proceedings formerly commenced, the tribunal had been considering discharging Hess because it seemed clear there was sufficient doubt his mental state was adequate to ensure a fair trial.
 He went to trial only after making an extraordinary admission his display of amnesia had to that point been merely “tactical” and he was quite lucid and able to understand all that was going on; at the time, it was probably the trial's most sensational event.
 He’d actually achieved the very thing sought by but denied to so many defendants yet he chose instead to be tried.
-His conduct thereon was just as bizarre, declining to enter a plea (the court recorded “not guilty” as a formality), often preferring to read novels rather than follow the proceedings and when his sentence was announced, he claimed not to have listened, saying, apparently without much concern he assumed it was death.
+His conduct thereon was just as bizarre, declining to enter a plea (his "Nein!"the court recorded as “not guilty”), often preferring to read novels rather than follow the proceedings and when his sentence was announced, he claimed not to have listened, saying, apparently without much concern, he assumed it was death.
 Actually, he was sentenced to imprisonment for life and with six others entered Berlin’s Spandau Prison where he would remain until 1987 when, aged 93, he hanged himself, having fashioned a noose from a length of electrical cable.
 For the last two decades, he was the sole inmate of the huge facility designed to accommodate hundreds and, having entered captivity in 1941 after his bizarre “peace mission” to Scotland, had by the time of his death been locked-up for 46 years.

 Low’s take on the official German line explaining Hess deserting the German government as “madness”.
 This cartoon does represent what was then the prevailing public perception of the typical behaviour expected of those in “lunatic asylums”.
 Depicted (left to right) are: